 Antipsychotic medicine is used to treat some types of mental illness, such as schizophrenia.

-Antipsychotic medicine can sometimes help people with dementia for a short time if they are:
+sometimes help people with dementia for a short time if they are:

 These medicines don’t work for behaviours such as shouting, cursing, calling out, trouble sleeping, clapping, wandering, or poor social skills.